-In the Biodynamic approach, we are primarily focusing on the health that's already there, which naturally invites the discordant aspects of the whole system to rejoin it's own flow, whereas many forms of body therapy primarily focus on the injury or discord.
-It's a shift in perspective from the usual compartmentalized way of relating.
-Biodynamic Craniosacral is directed by the client's system, the very particular experiences held in the client's body, which includes ALL experience - physical, emotional, mental, spiritual, genetic.
-There is a truthfulness in this approach that the wisdom of the body/mind recognizes, opening the door for surprising, relieving discoveries to happen.
-Because it is also in a therapeutic relationship, I am there to help with integration of the changes into the structure and life.
-Big changes can be initially relieving but can leave us disorganized and adrift if they are not metabolized and integrated.
-That process is not predictable so a healing relationship is important, which I love to create with my clients.
+We are primarily focusing on the health that's already here, which naturally invites the discordant aspects of the whole system to rejoin its flow, whereas many forms of body therapy primarily focus on the injury or discord.
+It's a shift in perspective from the usual compartmentalized way of perceiving.
+My sessions are directed by the client's body wisdom - the particular experiences of this very life - physical, emotional, mental, spiritual, genetic, other unknowns.
+There is a truthfulness in this approach that the wisdom of the bodymind recognizes, opening the door for surprising, relieving discoveries to happen.